| Electrical and Electronic Engineering (English) | |||||

 The students who have succeeded in this course;

-1) Understands the concept of functions, the main types of functions and their properties.
-2) Understands the concepts of limit and continuity analytically and graphically, and makes limit calculations.
-3) Comprehends the concept of derivative together with its geometric meaning, calculates the derivative by using the main differentiation rules and applies the derivative on various problems.
-4) Learns the concept of integral together with its geometric meaning, calculates definite and indefinite integrals by using main integral calculation techniques and uses integral in solving various problems. |
+1) Understands the concept of functions, some elementary functions and their properties.
+2) Understands the concept of limit and continuity analytically and geometrically and is able to carry out limit calculations for some elementary functions.
+3) Understands the concept of derivative together with its geometric meaning, calculates the derivative by using the main differentiation rules and applies the derivative on related problems. |

 | Week | Subject | Related Preparation |

-| 2) | Trigonometric functions, exponential functions, inverse functions and logarithms | |
+| 2) | Limit of functions and limit laws, one-sided limits | |

-| 4) | Limits involving infinity, asymptotes of graphs | |
+| 4) | Tangent lines, the derivative of a function, differentials | |

-| 7) | Derivatives of inverse functions, derivatives of logaritms and exponential functions | |
+| 7) | Inverse functions, exponential and logarithmic functions | |

-| 8) | Derivatives of inverse trigonometric functions | |
+| 8) | The inverse trigonometric functions, L’Hospital’s rule | |

 | Course Notes / Textbooks: | Thomas, G.B. et al., Thomas’ Calculus, Pearson |